FUN IN SAN FRANCISCO

 The Bay Area is home to two Major League Baseball teams, the Giants and the Oakland A's.
 Tickets, while sometimes hard to come by, aren't always expensive.
-On Wednesdays during the regular season, BART (the high-speed public transit system) ticket holders can get into Oakland A's games for just $2.
-At the Giants' Park, up to 75 fans can stand in a fenced-in outfield area to watch three innings of the game for free.
+During the regular season, BART (the high-speed public transit system) sponsors tickets for Oakland A's games for just $15.
+At the Giants' Oracle Park, up to 75 fans can stand in a fenced-in outfield area to watch three innings of the game for free.

 FIND A STREET FAIR OR FESTIVAL

 Street fairs and festivals, many of which allow free entry, are a great way to soak up the city's legendary ambiance.
 Festivals include family-friendly events such as the Fiesta on the Hill street fair in Bernal Heights on Oct.
-25 and the Chinese New Year celebration Feb.
-20. Pride festivities last the month of June and wrap up with the massive Pride Parade, which draws over a million attendees each year.
-A donation of $5 to $10 is requested.
+13 and the Chinese New Year celebration Feb.
+23. Pride festivities last the month of June and wrap up with the massive Pride Parade, which draws over a million attendees each year.
+A donation of $1 to $5 is requested.